AI IN PRODUCTION

 The Interrupt Pattern: How to Design AI Agents That Know When to Stop

 Most AI agents are wired to run until they finish — or crash.
-A practical guide to the interrupt pattern: threshold design, the three-zone model, escalation logic, and the implementation checklist for production-grade agent control.
+A practical guide to the interrupt pattern: the threshold design, escalation logic, and implementation mechanics that separate production-grade agents from expensive demos.

 Metrics Monday · Agent Ops